Central African Armed Forces: Importance of ethnicity

 When General Kolingba became president in 1981, he implemented an ethnicity-based recruitment policy for the administration.
 Kolingba was a member of the Yakoma people from the south of the country, which made up approximately 5% of the total population.
 During his rule, members of Yakoma were granted all key positions in the administration and made up a majority of the military.
 This later had disastrous consequences when Kolingba was replaced by a member of a northerner tribe, Ange-Félix Patassé.

 Army mutinies of 1996–1997

-Soon after the election 1993, Patassé became unpopular within the army, not least because of his inability to pay their wages (partly due to economic mismanagement and partly because France suddenly ended its economic support for the soldiers' wages).
+Soon after the election in 1993, Patassé became unpopular within the army, not least because of his inability to pay their wages (partly due to economic mismanagement and partly because France suddenly ended its economic support for the soldiers' wages).
 Another reason for the irritation was that most of FACA consisted of soldiers from Kolingba's ethnic group, the Yakoma.
 During Patassé's rule they had become increasingly marginalised, while he created militias favouring his own Gbaya tribe, as well as neighbouring Sara and Kaba.
-This resulted in army mutinies in 1996–1997, where fractions of the military clashed with the presidential guard, the Unité de sécurité présidentielle (USP) and militias loyal to Patassé.
+This resulted in army mutinies in 1996–1997, where factions of the military clashed with the presidential guard, the Unité de sécurité présidentielle (USP) and militias loyal to Patassé.